 NHS Test and Trace - support payment

-If you have been told by the NHS to self-isolate, because you have tested positive for COVID-19 or have been in contact with someone who has tested positive, you may be able to get some financial help while self-isolating and if your earnings have reduced because of isolating.
+If you have been told by the NHS to self-isolate, because you have tested positive for COVID-19 or have been in contact with someone who has tested positive, or from 8 March 2021 you are the parent or guardian of a child or young person who has been asked to self-isolate, you may be able to get some financial help while self-isolating and if your earnings have reduced because of isolating.

 Help is available only for those with low earnings and who cannot work from home.
 To be eligible for a payment, you must also be in receipt of an ‘in work benefit’ such as Working Tax Credit, Universal Credit or Housing Benefit.